damachine/coolerdash/README.md

 - Then retry the installation.

 If you need help, open an issue at https://github.com/damachine/coolerdash/issues

-> **Note:** The program always runs in a fixed two-box layout (CPU/GPU temperature only).
-Mode selection is currently not available.
-Support for selectable display modes may be reintroduced in a future version if there is sufficient demand.

 ## Troubleshooting: Systemd Service User Issues
 If you encounter errors like "User not found" or "Permission denied" when starting the systemd service, it may be due to a missing or misconfigured system user for CoolerDash.